Sources of Hallucination by Large Language Models on Inference Tasks: Experiment 1: Attestation Bias

 \subsection{Results}

-With $I$, $I_{RP}$ and $V$ predictions acquired as described in \S\ref{Sec:method:priors}, we present the results in Table \ref{tab:rp_veracity_condprobs}.
-It's clear that a model's memory about the hypothesis plays a part in its predictions when conditioned on a premise, either related or random.
+With $I$, $I_{RandPrem}$ and $\Lambda$ predictions acquired as described in \S\ref{Sec:method:biases}, we present the conditional probabilities in Figures \ref{fig:orig_attestation_condprobs} and \ref{fig:rp_attestation_condprobs}.
+It is clear that a model's memory about the hypothesis plays a part in its predictions of the hypothesis given a premise, either related or random.

-For $I$, we observe significantly increased probability of predicting \texttt{Entail} when the hypothesis is previously judged veracious.

-In the random premise task $I_{RP}$, this trend continues.
-LLaMA, GPT-3.5, and PaLM, respectively, show a 1.9x, 2.2x, and 2.0x higher chance of predicting that a random premise falsely \texttt{Entails} the hypothesis if it already predicts the hypothesis is veracious.
-We further investigate the impact of such hallucination on NLI performance in \S\ref{Sec:world-grounded-data}.
+For $I$, we observe significantly higher probability of predicting \texttt{Entail} when the hypothesis is \texttt{Attested}.
+In the random premise task $I_{RandPrem}$, this trend continues.
+LLaMA, GPT-3.5, and PaLM, respectively, show a 1.9x, 2.2x, and 2.0x higher chance of falsely predicting that a random premise \texttt{Entail}s the hypothesis if it already predicts the hypothesis is \texttt{Attested}.
+This false positive hallucination and its impact on NLI performance is investigated further in \S\ref{Sec:world-consensus-data}.

 This behavior is observed across model families (LLaMA, GPT, and PaLM), establishing that it is due to pretraining rather than Instruction-tuning or RLHF, since LLaMA and PaLM have only undergone pretraining.
-This behavior is undesirable, because model predictions on NLI tasks should be based solely on general language understanding, and no prior knowledge.
-We may conclude that memory of statements in training data is a significant contributor to LLM inferences, and may be an important source of LLM hallucination.
+This behavior is undesirable, because model predictions on NLI tasks should be based solely on general language understanding, not prior knowledge.
+We may conclude that memory of training data is a significant contributor in LLM inference, and may be an important source of hallucination.